GoogleCloudPlatform/microservices-demo/README.md

 ## Additional deployment options

 - **Terraform**: [See these instructions](/terraform) to learn how to deploy Online Boutique using [Terraform](https://www.terraform.io/intro).
-- **Istio / Anthos Service Mesh**: [See these instructions](/kustomize/components/service-mesh-istio/README.md) to deploy Online Boutique alongside an Istio-backed service mesh.
+- **Istio / Cloud Service Mesh**: [See these instructions](/kustomize/components/service-mesh-istio/README.md) to deploy Online Boutique alongside an Istio-backed service mesh.
 - **Non-GKE clusters (Minikube, Kind, etc)**: See the [Development guide](/docs/development-guide.md) to learn how you can deploy Online Boutique on non-GKE clusters.
 - **AI assistant using Gemini**: [See these instructions](/kustomize/components/shopping-assistant/README.md) to deploy a Gemini-powered AI assistant that suggests products to purchase based on an image.
 - **And more**: The [`/kustomize` directory](/kustomize) contains instructions for customizing the deployment of Online Boutique with other variations.